ArianLust/NSMB-MarioVSLuigi-SoundMod/README.md

 Includes all SFXs Music etc. on a way better sounding quality!

 # PLEASE (EXTRA) CREDIT ME IF YOUR GOING TO USE THE SOUNDS!!!
+it really took ages and its the least you can do.

 ## Download

 [Play now in browser on itch.io!](https://arianlust.itch.io/nsmbmvlsm)

-Windows, Linux, and Mac Builds are still on [itch.io](https://arianlust.itch.io/nsmbmvlsm) but soon are on GitHub!
+Windows, Linux, Mac and android Builds are on [itch.io](https://arianlust.itch.io/nsmbmvlsm)!

 <details>
   <summary><h2>Opening in Unity Editor</h2></summary>